 Learn more about How to Roast Tomatillos and How to Roast Chili Peppers.

 Add the tomatillos and peppers to a food processor.
+Season to taste with salt.
 Process until smooth.
-Set aside for now.

 Make the Chili Verde.
 For making the chili verde, heat a large pot to medium-high heat and add a bit of olive oil.
 I like to use my Dutch oven for this.